killerstorm/rell/doc/guide/general.rst

 - No need to specify a full name within a namespace, i. e. can use ``country`` under namespace ``foo`` directly, not as ``foo.country``.
-- Names of tables for classes and objects defined in a namespace contain the full name, e. g. the table for class ``foo.user`` will be named ``c0.foo.user``.
+- Names of tables for entities and objects defined in a namespace contain the full name, e. g. the table for entity ``foo.user`` will be named ``c0.foo.user``.
 - It is allowed to define namespace with same name multiple times with different inner definitions.